abhinav0612/PicSearch/README.md

 # PicSearch
-Pic Search is an image searching and downloading app.
+Pic Search is an app with feature like downloading and sharing.